quotepilgrim/midibox360/README.md

 and pressing right and left moves the base note one semitone up or down, respectively.

-Pressing the back button (left stick on Linux) toggles a mode where each face button plays a different chord quality.
+Pressing the back button toggles a mode where each face button plays a different chord quality.

-Pressing start (right stick on Linux) will change the scale mode to the one corresponding to the scale degree of the current note (determined by the combination of shoulder buttons/triggers being held down).
+Pressing start will change the scale mode to the one corresponding to the scale degree of the current note (determined by the combination of shoulder buttons/triggers being held down).
 This will also reset the base note.